-From the piazza, visitors see the thickly wooded area that was a 18 acre deer park, a common feature on large estates of that time.
+From the piazza, visitors observe the thickly wooded area that was a 18-acre deer park, a common feature on large estates of that time.
 Washington stocked his with tame deer from nearby and from England for the delight of family and visitors.
-The trees between the Mansion and the river were carefully pruned to emphasize the view of the Potomac, creating a so-called hanging wood.
+The trees between the Mansion and the river were carefully pruned to emphasize the view of the Potomac, creating a so-called "hanging wood."

 The second floor includes six bedrooms, including the Washington's personal bedroom.

 17' wide x 14' long x 8' 2" high

 This room originally was part of a larger room, the "White Room", that is noted on Lawrence Washington's 1753 probate inventory.
 George Washington's 1757-59 enlargement of the house gained enough space on the second floor to create two rooms out of the White Room - this room and the Lafayette Bedchamber.